farsightsec/axa/README.md

 To setup TLS access for SRA and/or RAD, you need to do the following:

- 1. Install axa-tools (as per above).
+ 1. Install axa (as per above).
 Installed alongside the AXA tools are three TLS helper scripts:
    * axa_make_cert: Generate AXA certificate and private key files
    * axa_server_cert: Retrieve the AXA server certificate fingerprint